I’m always looking for scenic, traffic-free bike trails near my Fort Lauderdale home, and this one is good if you like a challenge.

 - This is not a paved trail, it’s hard-packed small-grain gravel.
 While we had no trouble on either our beach-cruiser bike or our thin-tired 10-speed, it is definitely not as fun as pedaling on pavement.

-- There is absolutely no shade; I would avoid this in summer months and use gobs of sunscreen at any point.
+- There is absolutely no shade; I would avoid these Markham Park bike trails in summer months and use gobs of sunscreen at any point.

 There is another bike ride on an Everglades levee – a gravel levee path heads north from the Markham Park parking lot along the Everglades.
 The only problem here: Passing the Markham Park firing range and the warning sign about potential stray bullets.
 There is probably little to no actual danger, but our experience with firing ranges includes seeing lots of wild shots, so we turned around at this point and took the trail along the Interstate.